Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 What are the main train connections to and from Narvik?

-Is there an airport train to Narvik?
+Is there an airport rail connection in Narvik?

 Can I buy Narvik train tickets at the last minute?